Advisory Board

 Chair: Bryan White, M.B.A.

-Bryan White is the Founder of Sahsen Ventures.
+Bryan White is the Co-Founder of Sahsen Ventures.
 Sahsen invests in and supports mission-driven enterprises focused on life sciences, education, social justice, and the environment.

 From 1994 to 2016, Mr. White was Co-founder and Chief Investment Officer of Quadra/Quellos and subsequently BlackRock Alternative Advisors.
-For over 20 years, he led the investment team managing $20 billion in alternatives including hedge funds, private equity, and real asset funds as well as direct investments in public and private companies.
-From 1988 to 1994, he was a Portfolio Manager and the Director of Research at Collins Associates.
-Before joining Collins, Mr. White was a consultant at Price Waterhouse and for his own sole proprietorship.
+During his tenure, he led investment teams managing $20 billion in alternative investments, including hedge funds, private equity, real asset funds, and direct investments in public and private companies.
+Prior to Quadra/Quellos, he was a Portfolio Manager and the Director of Research at Collins Associates; and before that a consultant at Price Waterhouse.

-Mr. White serves on the Boards of Pomona College, The Fred Hutchinson Cancer Research Center, and The Friends of Camp Gallagher.
-He is a member of the University of Washington Investment Company and the Council on Chicago Booth.
-He earned a BA in Mathematical Economics from Pomona College in 1984 and an MBA degree, with honors, from the University of Chicago in 1989.
+Mr. White has served in leadership capacity as a Board Member or Advisor to several for-profit and nonprofit organizations, including Pomona College, The Fred Hutchinson Cancer Research Center, The Friends of Camp Gallagher, The University of Washington Investment Company, The Institute for Protein Design, and The Brotman Baty Institute.
+He earned a BA in Mathematical Economics from Pomona College and an MBA, with honors, from the University of Chicago.

 George Church, Ph.D.